Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Heterogeneous Dynamic Theories

-\paragraph{Relation to Fibring.} By explicitly labeling the modalities w.r.t. the contained program (i.e. $\modBox{\programOne}{\formulaOne}$ becomes $\zero{\left[\programOne\right]}\formulaOne$ for $\programOne\in\zero{\signaturePrograms}$ and $\one{\left[\programOne\right]}\formulaOne$ otherwise), we can interpret this logic as a ``multi-dynamic logic'' with two distinct modal operators that allow state transitions w.r.t. homegeneous system 0 or 1.
-This formalization would approximately correspond to what could be achived via fibring~\cite{gabbay1998fibring} of dynamic logics where we could combine the truth bearing entities of $\zero{\dynamicTheory}$ and $\one{\dynamicTheory}$.
-Recognizing this correspondence is instructive, as it reveals a fundamental limitation of fibring in the context of dynamic logic: While fibring allows for the combination of truth-bearing entities from $\zero{\dynamicTheory}$ and $\one{\dynamicTheory}$, it does not recognize programs as first-class citizes and hence cannot integrate their respective program constructs.
-Consequently, the expressive power of analyzable system remains restricted.
-In particular, it cannot capture \emph{genuinely} heterogeneous systems involving intricate control structures such as, e.g., loops.
-Instead, the approach is confined to modeling systems that can be decomposed into a (potentially nondeterministic) finite, sequential compositions of homogeneous subsystems.
-Importantly, we did \emph{not} create a dynamic theory with two distinct modalities, but created a dynamic theory with \emph{one} modality that can be parameterized with programs from either dynamic theory.
-This key difference allows us to now apply the lifting procedures devised in \Cref{sec:liftedDL} which naturally yields a dynamic theory capable of reasoning about a much wider set of heterogeneous systems (e.g., heterogeneous systems with unbounded loops).
+\paragraph{Relation to Fibring.} By explicitly labeling the modalities w.r.t. the contained program (i.e. $\modBox{\programOne}{\formulaOne}$ becomes $\zero{\left[\programOne\right]}\formulaOne$ for $\programOne\in\zero{\signaturePrograms}$ and $\one{\left[\programOne\right]}\formulaOne$ otherwise), we can interpret this logic as a ``multi-dynamic logic'' with two distinct modal operators.
+This approximately corresponds to what could be achieved via fibring~\cite{gabbay1998fibring} of dynamic logics where we could combine the truth bearing entities of $\zero{\dynamicTheory}$ and $\one{\dynamicTheory}$. \chg{S38}{ As fibring does not recognize programs as first-class citizens, }{While fibring allows for the combination of truth-bearing entities from $\zero{\dynamicTheory}$ and $\one{\dynamicTheory}$, it does not recognize programs as first-class citizens.
+Hence,} it cannot integrate their respective program constructs which restricts the expressive power of analyzable systems.
+In particular, it cannot capture systems involving, e.g., intricate control structures such as loops.
+Instead, fibring is confined to modeling systems that can be decomposed into a (nondeterministic) finite, sequential compositions of homogeneous subsystems.
+Importantly, our dynamic theory does \emph{not} have two distinct modalities.
+This key difference allows us to apply the lifting procedures devised in \Cref{sec:liftedDL} which naturally yields a significantly more expressive program logic.